Updated: Feb 23, 2022

 Every one of the over 6 billion living humans is a part of the machine called Earth.
 Every one of us has a different set of beliefs and broken pieces.
 We’re facing billions of sets of problems, each problem taking it’s own amount of time to fix.

 The remedy has to start and continue on an individual basis if it’s ever going to go global.
-That starts with internal questions, like “why am I really doing this?”, “Am I living my life based on my own needs or someone else’s mistakes?” and “What can I improve within myself that will lend toward improvements in the relationships around me?”
+That starts with internal questions, like “why am I really doing this?”, “Am I living my life based on my own needs or someone else’s mistakes?” and “What can I improve within myself that will improve the relationships around me?”

 Against popular belief, against what we are often “taught”, it’s actually more safe in the long run to be inclusive and forgiving, to try to build relationships when our learned behavior may be to destroy them.
-This is why our brother suffered immensely and died on that cross, so that the body of wisdom called the Holy Spirit can enter our lives and help us overcome, mostly, our own selves.
+This is why our savior suffered IMMENSELY and died on that cross.

 The next article will be about just that, overcoming the world.
 I don’t mean personally taking down evil.
 I mean overcoming the negative and wrongful information that tells us how to destroy ourselves and our spiritual futures.
 The bad news is that the world shoves it into us.
 The good news is, we can work around it.